73rhodes/dclassify/README.md

 ------------
 The "probability of absence" optimization can be enabled with the `applyInverse` option.
-When this option is set to `true`, dclassify will calculate probabilities based on the present tokens as well as a probability of absence for tokens that are not present.
+When this option is set to `true`, dclassify will calculate probabilities based on the present tokens as well as the inverse - a probability of absence for tokens that are not present.
 This is unconventional but can produce better results when classifying items based on a limited set of characteristics, especially when some of those characteristics are nearly always present in one of the categories.